As a chess player I’m sure you’ve experienced the excitement when you see a move that can finish off your opponent right away.

 - The ability to calculate deeper variations rely heavily on your visualization skill

-On the rest of this page I will discuss the details of these two elements and give some examples.
+On the rest of this page I will discuss the details of these four elements and give some examples.

-By simply observing the consequences of white’s last move, we can easily find the move Qe3+, followed by Qxa3.
+I’m sure you can see how, by simply observing the consequences of white’s last move, you can easily find the move Qe3+, followed by Qxa3.

 Your opponent’s last move represents all the changes in the position.
 You need to identify those changes right away – by observing the consequences of your opponent’s last move.

 2) Understand the Difference Between Forcing Moves and Non-Forcing Moves

 The second important element of an effective chess calculation technique is to understand that not all moves can (or should) be calculated.

 It is humanly impossible to calculate all the moves in every position – fatigue will eventually set in and sooner or later you will make mistakes.
 The key to an effective and efficient calculation process lies in understanding which moves should be calculated.
 In a nutshell – only forcing moves should be calculated.

 Forcing Moves vs. Non-Forcing Moves

 A forcing move makes a threat and forces the opponent to either defend against the threat or make a concession, ie. to give up some material.
 A non-forcing move on the other hand, does not make any direct threats, which means the opponent is free to consider many options.